 Follow-Up ESL Activities:

 If time permits, you may want to try another activity to practice another skill or to change the pace.
-To review some vocabulary from the handout, you could play like The Mystery Word Vocabulary Game or Hot Seat.
+To review some vocabulary from the handout, you could play like the Mystery Word ESL Game or the popular Hot Seat ESL Game.

 Related ESL Resources Online: